cs4241-21a/a3-persistence/README.markdown

 After that, I needed to implement the MongoDB system.
 This was a challenging process to get done, as I had a few asynchronous issues, but I resolved them in the end.

-With that solved, I needed to create a username/password system.
+With that solved, I needed to create an authentication system.
+I decided to implement Github OAuth.

 Finally, the CSS guide.
-Because I was making an arcade highscore site, the presented
+Because I was making an arcade highscore site, the retro CSS framework from the original readme was already the perfect choice.

 ## Technical Achievements
 **1 - Updating Data:**